Person-008/terminal_obj_renderer/README.md

 y and x to go up/down
 o to switch between rendering modes
 r to switch between projection modes
-1 - 9 to load models (only 1 - 3 actually load unique models, the others load model 1)
+1 - 7 to load models (only 1 - 3 actually load unique models, the others load model 1)
+8 and 9 scale the projected image up/ down
 arrow keys to rotate camera
 q to quit
 l / k to rotate the light direction